-- .1 ship's general arrangement plan and tanks plan; - .2 approved documentation confirming compliance of the oil tanker with the requirements for double hull construction in accordance with regulation 19 of Annex I to MARPOL 73/78; - .3 approved documentation confirming compliance of the ship with the requirements for protective location of fuel oil tanks (refer to 3.5.3.9.5 3.5.3.9.7 and 3.6.3.9.2); - .4 approved Shipboard Oil Pollution Emergency Plan or Shipboard Marine Pollution Emergency Plan (for Oil and Noxious Liquid Substances) considering regulation 37.4 of Annex I to MARPOL 73/78 in relation to fast access to computerized shore-based software for calculation of damage stability and residual structural strength, as well as Oil Record Book, Parts I and II (regulations 17 and 36 of Annex I to MARPOL 73/78); - .5 approved Shipboard Marine Pollution Emergency Plan for Noxious Liquid Substances (regulation 17 of Annex II to MARPOL 73/78), approved Procedures and Arrangement Manual (regulation 14 of Annex II to MARPOL 73/78) and Cargo Record Book (regulation 15 of Annex II to MARPOL 73/78); - .6 approved Transfer of Oil Cargo between Oil Tankers at Sea (STS Operations) Plan (for oil tankers, where available); - .7 approved Ballast Water Management Plan; - .8 approved Ship's Guidelines for Safe Water Ballast Exchange at Sea (where applicable); - .9 Ballast Water Record Book; - .10 approved ship's software for planning water ballast exchange at sea (where applicable in compliance with 3.5.3.4.2); - .11 Biofouling Management Plan and Biofouling Record Book in compliance with IMO resolution MEPC.207(62); - .12 approved ship's software for calculation of intact trim, stability and strength as well as damage trim and stability; - .13 Sewage Management Plan and Sewage Record Book; - .14 sewage system diagram and sanitary and domestic waste waters system diagram; - .15 Record Book of Detection and Elimination of Petroleum Products (Fuel oil, Hydraulic oil, etc) Operating Leakages to be avoid; - .16 diagrams of manifolds in cargo areas, as well as branch pipes and flanges for fuel oil and oil bunkering, oil residues and oily water discharge indicating the trays and appliances for prevention of spillage of Oil and Noxious Liquid Substances carried in bulk; - .17 diagrams and drawings of fuel oil system, bilge system, oil discharge, monitoring and control system for ballast and flushing water, ballast water system; - .18 Garbage Management Plans, placards and Garbage Record Book, diagrams and drawing of equipment for the prevention of pollution by garbage.
+- .1 ship's general arrangement plan and tanks plan; - .2 approved documentation confirming compliance of the oil tanker with the requirements for double hull construction in accordance with regulation 19 of Annex I to MARPOL 73/78; - .3 approved documentation confirming compliance of the ship with the requirements for protective location of fuel oil tanks (refer to 3.5.3.9.5 3.5.3.9.7 and 3.6.3.9.2); - .4 approved Shipboard Oil Pollution Emergency Plan or Shipboard Marine Pollution Emergency Plan (for Oil and Noxious Liquid Substances) considering regulation 37.4 of Annex I to MARPOL 73/78 in relation to fast access to computerized shore-based software for calculation of damage stability and residual structural strength, as well as Oil Record Book, Parts I and II (regulations 17 and 36 of Annex I to MARPOL 73/78); - .5 approved Shipboard Marine Pollution Emergency Plan for Noxious Liquid Substances (regulation 17 of Annex II to MARPOL 73/78), approved Procedures and Arrangement Manual

+(regulation 14 of Annex II to MARPOL 73/78) and Cargo Record Book (regulation 15 of Annex II to MARPOL 73/78);

+- .6 approved Transfer of Oil Cargo between Oil Tankers at Sea (STS Operations) Plan (for oil tankers, where available); - .7 approved Ballast Water Management Plan; - .8 approved Ship's Guidelines for Safe Water Ballast Exchange at Sea (where applicable); - .9 Ballast Water Record Book; - .10 approved ship's software for planning water ballast exchange at sea (where applicable); - .11 Biofouling Management Plan and Biofouling Record Book in compliance with IMO resolution MEPC.207(62); - .12 approved ship's software for calculation of intact trim, stability and strength as well as damage trim and stability; - .13 Sewage Management Plan and procedure for sewage record keeping; - .14 sewage system diagram and sanitary and domestic waste waters system diagram; - .15 procedure for keeping records on detection and elimination of impermissible operating leakages of petroleum products i.e. fuel oil, hydraulic oil, etc.; - .16 diagrams of manifolds in cargo areas, as well as branch pipes and flanges for fuel oil and oil bunkering, oil residues and oily water discharge indicating the trays and appliances for prevention of spillage of Oil and Noxious Liquid Substances carried in bulk; - .17 diagrams and drawings of fuel oil system, bilge system, oil discharge, monitoring and control system for ballast and flushing water, ballast water system; - .18 Garbage Management Plans, placards and Garbage Record Book, diagrams and drawing of equipment for the prevention of pollution by garbage.